govindgcoder/dsa/README.md

-# Repo to keep track of DSA problems
+# Repo to keep track of DSA problems I've been learning

 ---

 ### Python
-Total: 22 🚀(?)
+Total: 24 🚀(?)

 ---